 Short and Long trading are two principal terms traders get to know while learning and applying their trades.
-When a trader enters a long position, they purchase an instrument and wait for its price to rise before selling it.
+When a trader enters a long position, it means they purchase an instrument and wait for its price to rise before selling it.
 But what happens when you expect an instrument’s price to decline?
-In this scenario, you can use shorting or short trading, which means you borrow the instrument and sell it to rebuy it in the future at a lower price.
+In this scenario, you can use shorting, or short trading, which means you borrow the instrument and sell it, with the intention of buying it again in the future at a lower price.

 Klips explains: What is short selling?

 Short selling is a trading strategy where you sell an instrument with the plan of buying it later at a lower price.
-Essentially, you are predicting a decline in the instrument’s price, which will allow you to buy the instrument at a lower price while profiting from the difference.
+Essentially, you are predicting a decline in the price of the instrument, which will allow you to buy the instrument at a lower price in the future while profiting from the difference.
 This kind of strategy is followed in a bearish market.

 The position is opened by borrowing the instrument from the broker.
 This means you must open a margin trading account for stocks, currencies, or any other instrument you wish to short.
 The margin here is the security deposit you provide to the broker, which acts like collateral for the borrowed instruments.

 For example, Company A’s shares are currently trading at $200 a share, and you believe they are overpriced.
 You expect the price to decline and take a short position by borrowing 10 shares from your broker and selling these shares for $2,000.
 If the stock price declines to a price of $100, you buy 10 shares from the market by paying $1,000 and return them to the broker.
 This means you buy the shares for $100 and sell them for $200, although the timeline of the actions is reversed.
 You book a profit of $1,000 on those 10 shares.
 If, however, the share price had risen to $250, you would have suffered a loss of $500 on those 10 shares.

 Similarly, you can short-sell currency pairs as well.
 In currencies strategies, you can follow short selling if you expect the base currency to weaken against the quote currency.